A Clean Water Act for Scotland

 Alex Cole-Hamilton

-That means there is every reason to believe that the current volumes are a significant underestimate of the true figure.
+That means there is every reason to believe that the current figure of 24,398 is a significant underestimate of the true figure.

 SNP ministers have become little more than spin doctors for the failing, government-owned water company and its outdated standards.